KAN-Koopman Based Rapid Detection Of Battery Thermal Anomalies With Diagnostics Guarantees: Thermal Anomalies in Battery

 \textbf{(II.)
 Compromised charging:} An adversary can corrupt the charging command from cloud-BMS, leading to excessive and unwanted ohmic heat generation in the battery \cite{GHOSH2025AE}.

 Mathematically, we model the battery thermal dynamics under such anomalies as follows.

 Here, $T_1, T_2, T_\infty$ are the temperatures and $C_1, C_2, C_\infty$ are the heat capacities of the battery core, surface, and coolant materials, respectively. $R_1$ and $R_2$ denote the thermal resistances, respectively, between the core \& surface, and the surface \& coolant. $\dot{Q}$ is the internal heat generation, $\dot{Q}_c$ is the coolant power, and $\gamma$ is the entropic heat coefficient.
 Moreover, $I$ is the charging current, $\mathbf{s}$ is the state-of-charge (SOC), $V_O$ is the open-circuit voltage, and $V_t$ is the terminal voltage of the battery. $\Bar{\delta}_1$ and $\delta_2$ denote thermal anomalies, where $\delta_2$ can be induced from either a physical fault or a cyberattack, and only a physical fault can induce $\Bar{\delta}_1$. $\Delta t$ is the sampling time.
-Battery electrical dynamics is defined as
+Battery electrical dynamics is defined as Here, $\Tilde{I}_k = I_k+\delta_{2_k}$ is corrupted charging actuation, $C_b$ is the discharge capacity, and $R_b$ is the internal resistance of the battery.
+Furthermore, substituting $V_t$ in \eqref{qdot dynamics}, we get $\dot{Q}_k = \Tilde{I}_k^2R_b- \Tilde{I}_k\,T_{1_k} \gamma$.
+We consider that temperature measurements of the surface $T_2$ and ambient $T_\infty$, along with the nominal current input $I$, and coolant input $\dot{Q}_c$ are available to us.